jacob-pro/astro-tablets/documents/intro.md

 Times are measured in UŠ - “time degrees”.
 There are 360 UŠ in a day, so 1 UŠ = 4 minutes, 1 bēru = 30 UŠ \[10\] \[2, p.
 16\]

+> The two pairs of visibility phenomena around full moon, the first
+> being ME and GE₆ and the other consisting of ŠÚ and NA, are frequently
+> designated as the Lunar Four. \[11, p.
+7\]

 Eclipses
 --------